worakritsoo/svelte-ionic/README.md

 # Ionic Svelte UI demo
 A showcase app for all Ionic UI elements.
 Use this app to try-out the elements you like for your app, and then navigate directly to the API docs or the source code.

+Secondly, it is a boilerplate to start developing an Ionic/Svelte/PWA supercharged app (WIP)

 Published as web app: https://ionicsvelte.firebaseapp.com

 Hint: try reactivity of the app by using various devices or the Chrome developer view: iOS, Android's material design and fullscreen desktop responsiveness guaranteed!